krittiyaclark/ux_ui_credentials/README.md

 ## Features

 * Clean and responsive design.
-Use modern structure/technology (SCSS, HTML5, flex) in HTML/CSS.
+This project use modern structure/technology (SCSS, HTML5, flex) in HTML/CSS.
 * Use React Router to link to the Login page, the ForgotPassword page and the Register page
 * Animation by CSS